Search

 Basically, this highly visual mind map represents the core goals I have for my work with the Magnetic Memory Method.

-Although it might not make sense to others, I can see and understand at a glance the goals I’ve set for myself.
+Although this business mind map might not make sense to others, I can see and understand at a glance the goals I’ve set for myself.
 At the seven o’clock position, for example, I see a quick doodle of the symbol for medicine with a sad face and a happy face.
 This symbolized my commitment to help nurses and doctors with mnemonics for medical terminology.

 Since getting this goal visualized on this mind map, I’ve: